WESTMORLAND CRICKET LEAGUE RULES

 f.
 The league championship will be decided by playing a Final match between the winners of the northern and southern sections.

 g.
-Under 16’s results should reach email@example.com no later
+Under 16’s results should be posted on westmorlandcricketleague.play-cricket.com no later

 than Friday noon following the Wednesday match.